NFL appealing Deshaun Watson’s suspension

 With NFL officials appealing, Commissioner Roger Goodell or person he designates, will hear that appeal.
 Whoever hears the appeal could decide to increase or decrease the discipline.
 Goodell’s office said he was unavailable for comment.

-During Watson’s three day disciplinary hearing, the NFL asked for an indefinite suspension of at least a year.
+A league official told The Associated Press before Watson’s three-day disciplinary hearing concluded in June that the NFL wanted to avoid an appeal.
+But the league proceeded with one amid a backlash from some fans and intense public pressure in the media.
+Other factors include Watson’s lack of remorse, which Robinson noted in her report.

-If the suspension is increased, the union and Watson could file a lawsuit.
+During Watson’s three-day disciplinary hearing, the NFL asked for an indefinite suspension of at least a year.
+The NFL argued for an unprecedented punishment and wanted to fine Watson at least $5 million, a person familiar with the discussions told the AP on condition of anonymity because the hearing was private.

+In her 16-page report, Robinson described Watson’s behavior as “more egregious than any before reviewed by the NFL.”
 Watson was sued by 24 women who claimed sexual misconduct during massages.
-23 of the 24 women have settled.
+All but one of the women have settled.